Risk Management

 Medium to High Medium to Large

-The Shimizu Group invests in businesses such as real estate development business, PFI business, and the renewable energy business.
-We also make strategic investments in facilities including fixed assets for our own use and DX related facilities.
+The Shimizu Group invests in businesses such as real estate development, PFI projects, and renewable energy, while simultaneously executing strategic capital investments, including fixed assets for internal use and digital transformation (DX) initiatives.

 (Main initiatives)